-I recently completed a graduate school class on nuclear weapons policy, where we read the 2020 book “The Myth of the Nuclear Revolution: Power Politics in the Atomic Age” by Keir A. Lieber and Daryl G. Press.
-It is the most insightful nuclear security book I have read to date and while I disagree with some of the book’s outlook and conclusions, it is interesting and well written.
+I recently read the 2020 book “The Myth of the Nuclear Revolution: Power Politics in the Atomic Age” by Keir A. Lieber and Daryl G. Press.
+It is the most insightful nuclear security book I have read to date, and while I disagree with some of the book’s outlook and conclusions, it is interesting and well-written.
 The book is also very accessible and fairly short (180 pages).
 In sum, I believe more people interested in nuclear security would benefit from reading the book.

 In this post, I share some of my copied-and-pasted notes from the book that were of particular interest to me.
 These notes cannot do justice to the book's extended discussion of the covered issues.
 Still, I hope some people may find my notes valuable and perhaps become inspired to read the book.